 CG: “Some Like it Hot” would go perfectly with a 1988 Krug from magnum.
 Effervescent and light, but beautifully made with real quality in all its components, and it has aged beautifully.
 The Champagne is good too.

 D: If you were a wine, what wine would you be?

 CG: I’d like to think I’m a Roulot Meursault—sharp, bright, vivid and exhilarating, but I suspect that I’m more of 1998 Domaine du Pégau Châteauneuf-du-Pape—a bit ripe, boozy, some character in the mid-palate and reasonable company for an evening.

 A nice nose of cool spicy fruit.
 On the palate strong tobacco and a leathery plum.
 The fruit is good and this is still dense and contained.
-A quality Rosso with some length and life ahead. — 9 months ago
+A quality Rosso with some length and life ahead. — a year ago